Borrelia: Lice

+Pathology

 Lyme disease

 Of the 52 known species of Borrelia, 20 belong to the Lyme disease group and are transmitted by ticks.
 Eight are known to cause Lyme disease or Borreliosis.
 The major Borrelia species causing Lyme disease are Borrelia burgdorferi, Borrelia afzelii, and Borrelia garinii.
 All species that cause Lyme disease are referred to collectively as B. burgdorferi sensu lato, while B. burgdorferi itself is specified as B. burgdorferi sensu stricto.
 B. burgdorferi was previously believed to be the only species to cause Lyme disease in the US, but B. bissettiae and a new species called B. mayonii cause Lyme disease in the US, as well.
 The remaining five human pathogenic species occur only in Europe and Asia.